 I was called back in and got the all clear good to go – It was a “woo” moment as they removed the IV in my arm, but that feeling didn’t last for long.
-The elevator takes my down to the first floor, and I received THE call University Tennessee Medical.
-The next few sentences were pretty grazed over in my mind as I rode the elevator back up and sat in a waiting room while the pulmonologist made his way over to discuss the 3-4 blood clots found in my lungs.
+The elevator takes my down to the first floor, and I received THE call from University Tennessee Medical.
+The next few sentences were pretty glazed over in my mind as I rode the elevator back up and sat in a waiting room while the pulmonologist made his way over to discuss the 3-4 blood clots found in my lungs, also called pulmonary emboli.
 Both my mom and dad made it just in time to hear the same news.
 He then called up my oncologist, and the two agreed that I would need to be admitted to the hospital.

 May 2nd, 2019